lalomorales22/calculus-dot-exe-ollama/README.md

 **Made with ❤️ for calculus students everywhere**

-*Transform your calculus learning with the power of AI and retro computing aesthetics!*
+*Transform your calculus learning with the power of AI, vision analysis, and retro computing aesthetics!*